Rondinello

 Frequently Asked Questions

-Can students do Rome on a budget?
+Can students visit Rome on a budget?

 Where should students stay in Rome?

-What should a student group book first in Rome?
+What should students book first in Rome?

 Prepare this trip